-Since our founding in 1977, POST has saved more than 70,000 acres of open space on the wild and rugged San Francisco Peninsula – including more than 17,000 acres to date through our coastal campaign, Saving the Endangered Coast, and 12,569 acres through a previous campaign, Completing the Vision: The Campaign to Save Essential Open Space.
+Since our founding in 1977, POST has saved more than 74,000 acres of open space on the wild and rugged San Francisco Peninsula – including more than 10,000 acres to date through our recently completed Heart of the Redwoods Campaign.

 Heart of the Redwoods – 20,000 acres of Protected Redwood Forest

 In 2011, POST launched the Heart of the Redwoods Campaign, a $50 million campaign to save 20,000 acres of the last remaining redwood forests in Silicon Valley's backyard.
 These majestic landscapes are part of our region's unique natural heritage and vital to the health of our land, water, air and wildlife.